This section contains a hierarchical breakdown of tasks, task-groups and milestones of your project.

 to change this due to indirectly related changes in the config).

-In this example the update will trigger a reschedule of T1
+The update will trigger a rescheduling of T1

-will be shown with a broken dependency, since it happens before T1
+will now be shown with a broken dependency, since it is still locked to the previous date.

 tasks: